abdullahhussein1/soft-steps-todo-app/README.md

 - The server is running on port `<your_preferred_server_port>` as specified in your `.env` file.
 - Avoid appending additional slashes `/` to the end of the `.env` variables.

+## Contributing

+Thank you for considering contributing to Soft Steps!
+Before contributing, please ensure that you have activated GitHub and Google authentication in your Supabase project.

+### Prerequisites

+- Active GitHub and Google authentication in your Supabase project.

+### How to Contribute

+1. Fork the repository and clone it locally.
+2. Make your desired changes or additions.
+3. Commit your changes with descriptive commit messages.
+4. Push your changes to your fork.
+5. Submit a pull request to the `main` branch of the original repository.

+### Code of Conduct

+Please note that by contributing to this project, you agree to abide by the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).

+### License

+This project is licensed under the [MIT License](LICENSE).